Diminished Seventh Arpeggios | Guitar Lesson with Shapes, Fingerings and Licks

-The basic application of diminished 7th arpeggios is to play them over diminished 7th chords.
-For example, playing a G°7 arpeggio over a G°7 chord.
-However, you can play them over dominant b9 chords.
+One of the most common application of dim7 arpeggios is to play them over dominant b9 chords.
 Indeed, the notes of a diminished 7th arpeggio are identical to the notes of a dominant b9 chord a semitone lower.

 Ab diminished 7th arpeggio is made up of : Ab (Root) - B (minor third) - D (diminished fifth) - F (diminished seventh).

 A diminished 7th arpeggio is built with minor third intervals, it is symmetrical.
 A minor third interval is made up of 3 semitones (3 frets on a guitar).
 It means that you can move any diminished 7th arpeggio positions up or down three frets and you will still find the same notes.

 You can play four diminished 7th arpeggios over a G7b9 chord :